Chrd26/chrd26.github.io/_posts/2024-08-21-factfullness-review.markdown

 The authors present 10 steps to stay open-minded avoid excessive negativity and search for the real facts.
 They have also built Gapminder to keep fighting misconceptions by providing reliable data.

-In my opinion this is a book that must be read by everyone The authors display data which proves that our world is becoming a better place year after year.
+In my opinion this is a book that must be read by everyone.
+The authors display data which proves that our world is becoming a better place year after year.
 There are less people living in extreme poverty than 40 years ago, 90% of human population has access to safe drinking water, and more people have access to education.
 It's also a fact that our world is not perfect but I think it gives hope for a much better future.